1. Apply a make-up remover* such as a cleansing cream on the stained area. Massage well and clean with tissue paper, etc.

 No, the remaining mixture should not be used for the next hair coloring session.

-Bubble Hair Color is for one-time usage only.
+Creamy Bubble Color is for one-time usage only.
 If unused mixture is stored, gas may form in the bottle and cause container to burst and liquid may spill.

 Rinse out unused mixture, then wrap in a plastic bag and dispose properly.